Sample plan

 ~$120/night

-Hongdae is the most walkable food-and-nightlife neighborhood in Seoul, full of indie cafés, late-night BBQ joints, and street performers.
+Hongdae is the most walkable food-and-nightlife neighborhood in Seoul, full of indie cafés, late-night BBQ joints, and street performers — 3am isn't late here.
 L7 sits 3 minutes from Hongik University Station (Airport Railroad direct from ICN — 50 min, no transfers) and on the AREX Express line.
-The rooftop bar gives you a Han River view, and a single solo room runs ~$120/night.
+The rooftop bar gives you a Han River view in the distance.
+The building has a konbini, Korean coffee chains, and a Michelin-listed bibimbap restaurant on the ground floor.
+Solo rooms run ~$120/night; the common area has free ramen and drinks — the modern chain branding turned all the way up.

 AREX Airport Express → Hongik University Station